 “Oftentimes, people can be guarded in what they say in a conversation, or they may not be as broad, or they may not be able to tell you about the depth of the situation,” Jon explained.
 “The card encourages a broader conversation.
 It calls out unique personal experiences.
 It gives a person permission to talk about the things that are on their mind or what they think.”

-Below: A recent example of our Visual Explorer™ tool in action!
+A recent example of our Visual Explorer™ tool in action:

-In the process, they gain clarity and insight, see new patterns, or reveal hidden facts.
+In the process, they gain clarity and insight, see new patterns, and reveal hidden facts.
 They open up to change, to possibility, and to finding a way forward.

 Learn more about how you can use our Explorer Tools to “put something in the middle” to make difficult conversations easier.